Akynna/InteractiveGame/ProcessBook/process_book.md

 # Design

-For the design, I wanted to create an environment that would suit to a student.
+For the design, I wanted to create an environment that would suit to whatever universe we are in.
+For this project, I was asked to create a story in a hospital context.